 In the 80’s I remember there was mention of gay people desiring their equal rights, as well.
 I also remember that the prominent term I heard was queer.

 I didn’t pay it much attention, nonetheless, because I didn’t think at the age of 13 ( in 1982) that it would matter much to me.

 I wondered to myself. ” Why don’t these people have the same rights as others?
 Why should they have to demand them?

 I didn’t know that there were conservative people out there that did not think of blacks or gays as deserving of the same rights that they enjoyed.

 I pondered and worried for all of five minutes.
 I then resumed my childhood, which was already in progress in the streets and sewer tunnels of Farmers Branch with my diverse mix of friends from the neighborhood.

 First, I want to say, that the way in which I perceived people different from me came from the environment I encountered outside of my home and in the movies.
 I know that my parents didn’t raise me to be racist.
 I am still humiliated that I ever said what I am about to tell you:

 It was December 1976, I was in 2nd grade, and my brother Alex was in Kindergarten at Janie Stark Elementary.
 We were both watching the TV that sat on a dresser in our parents’ bedroom, and we were on our parents’ bed, or we were both in my bedroom playing “Joon Joon Jesus” ….don’t ask.
 There we were when my mother walks in and asks if we have any Christmas gift ideas for our teachers.

 I guess we were shouting out suggestions, when suddenly I stopped and said, ” Mom, don’t get Alex’s teacher anything for Christmas.”

 My mom looked at me with a puzzled look on her face, “Why?”, she asked.

-I think I looked around the room as if to make sure that there no black people nearby or under the bed.
+I think I looked around the room as if to make sure that there was no one nearby or under the bed.

 “Because she’s black, ” I whispered.